gethinode/hinode/README.md

 ## Credits

-The Hinode theme is inspired by the following themes:
+Hinode is inspired by the following themes:

 - [Blist][blist] - a clean and fast blog theme for your Hugo site using Tailwind CSS.
 - [Doks][doks] - a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize.